-The physician burnout rates in practicing physicians and doctors in training (medical students, residents, and fellows) are simply alarming.
+The burnout rate in practicing physicians and doctors in training is alarming.
 Why are doctors burning out?
 The problem seems to stem from decreasing autonomy, unhelpful/encroaching administrators, and the ever increasing financial burden of our student loans.

 While you may think that physician burnout only impacts doctors, evidence shows that it unfortunately leads to bad medical care for our patients, too.
-With that big of a problem, what would you think if I told you that financial independence may have the power to save our physicians?
+What would you think if I told you that financial independence may have the power to save our physicians?

 The Impact of Burnout

-When medical students graduate from medical school, they have accumulated on average over $200,000 in student loan debt.
+When medical students graduate from medical school, they have accumulated on average of ~$200,000 in student loan debt.
 That gets compounds (usually with interest rates between 5-7%) over a three to seven year training paradigm.
 It can often turn into $200,000-$300,000 in debt by that point.

 Even worse, that number above doesn’t include undergraduate debt.
-I personally have residents with as much as $500,000 in student loans.
+I work with residents with as much as $500,000 in student loans.

 It can seem insurmountable.

 Compound this on top of the long hours, lack of sleep, the loss of autonomy, and difficult life happenings outside the hospital; and you’ll find a recipe that is ripe for burnout and moral injury.

 If the above wasn’t bad enough, burnout rates and suicide rates are climbing, too.
 Physicians have the highest rate of suicide of any profession.
 Dr. Pamela Wible, one of the leaders in this arena, has compiled a list of nearly 1,000 doctors who have killed themselves.

 These catastrophic events impact more than just the physicians and their families, too.
-Medical errors occur more often in overworked and burned out physicians.
+Medical errors occur more often in overworked and burned out physicians, too.